Continuing the series of posts in which I take a close look at one specific email — putting a positive spin on “copy teardowns”

 This second email holds the seeds to a successful email campaign.

-To improve engagement, we’d recommend the following edits:
+To improve engagement, I’d recommend the following edits:

 - Choose a more distinct subject line